keithaumiller/thetruthperspective/.github/instructions/instructions.instructions.md

 https://thetruthperspective.org

 Do not SSH out or create debug php files to be deployed to the server.
+Always use the logging system outlined in the README.md for error handling and debugging.

+When generating code, always ensure it is compatible with the current Drupal 11 environment and follows the coding standards outlined in the ARCHITECTURE.md.

 I will copy and paste any command lines required.
 Remember to sudo into www-data when appropriate
 The autodeploy clears the cache on the server during deployment.
 Do not recomend a drush cr.